fly-lang/fly/llvm/docs/tutorial/OCamlLangImpl5.rst

 LLVM IR for the 'for' Loop
 --------------------------

-Now we get to the good part: the LLVM IR we want to generate for this thing.
-With the simple example above, we get this LLVM IR (note that this dump is generated with optimizations disabled for clarity):
+Now we getValue to the good part: the LLVM IR we want to generate for this thing.
+With the simple example above, we getValue this LLVM IR (note that this dump is generated with optimizations disabled for clarity):

 .. code-block:: llvm